Junyan-Guo/Spring2020-Project3-group4/README.md

 Our advanced models are embedded in a ipynb.file which could use google colab to open.

 Steps:
+1. Baseline model: https://drive.google.com/file/d/16ZQ-hkR1sJURZNX_NIpXcOsRSNsXgwyC/view?usp=sharing (It is more than 100M so we presented in google drive.)

-1. Go to this link: https://colab.research.google.com/notebooks/intro.ipynb
+2. Go to this link: https://colab.research.google.com/notebooks/intro.ipynb
-2. From the tabs at the top of the file explorer, select a source and navigate to the . ipynb file you wish to open.
+3. From the tabs at the top of the file explorer, select a source and navigate to the . ipynb file you wish to open.